 Going trick-or-treating?
 See the safety precautions to take while out on Halloween.

 Carving a pumpkin?
 Here are safety tips so injuries don't creep up on you.

 Avoid a food allergy scare on Halloween

 5. A teal pumpkin in front of a house means the homeowner is offering the option of nonfood trinkets and toys in a separate bowl to make Halloween safer and more inclusive for all trick-or-treaters.
-NOTE: Food Allergy Research & Education is not hosting a teal pumpkin map this year.
 The following are some suggested nonfood items to give kids - glow sticks, spider rings, vampire fangs, pencils, bubbles, bouncy balls, finger puppets, whistles, bookmarks, stickers and stencils.

 6. Always read the ingredient label on any treat your child receives.
 Many popular Halloween candies contain some of the most common allergens, such as peanuts or tree nuts, milk, egg, soy or wheat.

 7. If the ingredients aren't listed, arrange for a treat "exchange" with classmates or friends.
 Or, bag up the goodies your child can't eat, and leave them with a note asking the "Treat Fairy" to swap them for a prize.

 8. Be aware that even if they are not listed on the ingredient label, candies (both chocolate and non-chocolate) are at high risk of containing trace amounts of common allergy triggers.
 “Fun size” or miniature candies may have different ingredients.

 9. Teach your child to politely turn down home-baked items such as cupcakes and brownies, and never to taste or share another child's food.